School of Nursing Technical Standards

 The technical standards that have been identified as necessary to meet nursing curriculum technical standards requirements include, but are not necessarily limited to the following:

 To provide quality nursing care the student is expected to possess functional use of the senses of vision, touch, hearing, taste and smell so that data received by the senses can be integrated, analyzed and synthesized in a consistent and accurate manner.
 The student must be able to observe a client accurately at a distance and close at hand.
 In addition, the individual is expected to possess the ability to perceive pain, pressure, temperature, position, equilibrium and movement.
-A student must be able to respond promptly to urgent situations that may occur during clinical practice activities.
+A student must be able to respond promptly to urgent situations that may occur during clinical training activities and must not hinder the ability of other members of the health care team to provide prompt treatment and care to patients.
+Students are not permitted take substances that have the potential to slow their reaction time in providing prompt treatment and care to patients.

 The student is expected to be able to observe the client holistically to accurately assess any health/illness alterations.
 These include the ability to make accurate visual and acoustic observations and interpret them in the context of laboratory studies, medication administration, and client care activities.
 Inherent in this observation process is the functional use of the senses and sufficient motor capability to carry out the necessary assessment activities.